Bonny Light oil: Chemical composition

 The components of crude oil have a wide range, containing hydrocarbons and a mixture of oxygen, sulfur, nitrogen and trace metals.
 Hydrocarbon of crude oil consists of paraffin, cycloparaffins and aromatic material with at least one benzene ring.
 Bonny light oil also includes polycyclic aromatic hydrocarbons.
-Almost all of these elements, such as vanadium, nickel, asphaltenes, and poly-aromatic hydrocarbons are known as toxic.
+Almost all of these elements, such as vanadium, nickel, asphaltenes, and poly-aromatic hydrocarbons, are known as toxic.

-Folkloric uses
+Indigenous Uses

-At first, people attempted to use crude oil for lighting, considering its flammable trait.
-However, it was not appropriate as lamps because of stink and intense fumes while it was burning.
-There are various ways that indigenous people used crude oil.
-For the purpose of remedial treatment as poison detoxification, anti-convulsion and dermal inflammation, people swallowed crude oil directly.
-In traditional medicine, BLCO is used along with olive oil.
-They applied it on their burnt skin, rotten foot and leg ulcers.
-Furthermore, it is used for wizardry attacks and poison cure.
-People utilized it to cure symptoms which are related to ingestion, such as gastrointestinal disorders and fertility.
-As a way of complementing protein, most of people in the communities ate marine animals from coastal areas, which is a form of consuming crude oil indirectly.
+Legend has it that the indigenous people of the Niger Delta attempted to use crude oil for lighting because of its flammable trait in earlier times.
+However, it was not appropriate in lamps because of its stink and intense fumes while it burned.
+It holds a certain importance in the metaphysical beliefs of the Niger Delta people as they believed it cured illnesses related to ingestion, such as gastrointestinal disorders and fertility.
+As such, remedial uses for it came up in detoxification and the treatment of poison, anti-convulsion and dermal inflammation, etc. People ingested Bonny Light Crude directly, usually, along with olive oil.
+They applied it on burnt skin, fungating feet and leg ulcers.

+Also, as a way of complementing protein, most of the people in the Delta ate marine animals from coastal areas, which is a form of consuming crude oil indirectly.

 Features

 Low sulfur

 The value of fuels and oils which are generated from the crude oil falls off due to its sulfur compounds.
 “They cause corrosion of equipment during treatment, reduce activity of antidetonation additives and antioxidizing stability of gasoline, raise the propensity to form hard residues in cracking gasoline fractions, and result and environment pollution".

 According to world standards, the content of sulfur in BLCO is low, so refinery infrastructure is less affected by corrosion and low impact on environment which his occurred by its byproducts.
 The sulfur content varies from 0.14% to 0.16%.
-If less than 1% of sulfur is included in crude oil, it is assorted into sweet which means low sulfur content.
+If less than 1% of sulfur is included in crude oil, it is assorted into sweet, which means low sulfur content.